Prateek-Gupta1/ESPBootstrapOTALite/README.md

-# ESPSensorManagementSystem
+# ESPBootstrapOTALite Framework
-A sensor management solution that allows developers to get started with ESP8266 devices for personal and professional use.
+A simple and easy to use bootstrapping and OTA upadate solution that allows developers to get started with ESP8266 devices for personal and professional use.

 ## Get started with an end-to-end IoT solution for Arduino based wifi enabled microcontrollers
 Firmware engineers and IoT enthusiasts often find it difficult to develop an infrastructure to manage their IoT devices and the data flow